Halifax W7776 near Goldsborough, Whitby.

 Mariusz Wodzicki (pictured above) was born on 12th May 1915.
 He had begun his airforce training in Poland in 1937 and flew there operationally in 1939.
 He escaped Poland and arrived in England, through France in December 1939 to join a bomber unit.
 He flew his first operational flight on 19th September 1940 with 301 Squadron.
 In November 1941 he trained on Halifax's prior to joining 138 Squadron.
 He was awarded the DFC on 11th April 1942 after completing twenty five operational flights.
 He was killed on 30th October 1942 when Halifax W7773 crashed in Norway and was twenty seven years old.

 In mid-November 1942 Klosowski was posted to Malta but he returned to the Squadron in 1943 and survived two landing accidents whilst instructing fellow Polish pilots, one on 19th June 1943 when his Halifax had a bad landing.
-Later, on 9th November 1943 Kloswoski dropped three agents into Poland including the only Polish women to be dropped into her homeland, Elzbieta Zawacka, again his aircraft was attacked after the drop by a nightfighter, this time they made it home although damaged.
+Later, on 9th November 1943 Kloswoski dropped three agents into Poland including the only Polish women to be dropped into her homeland, Elzbieta Zawacka, again his aircraft was attacked after the drop by a night-fighter, this time they made it home although damaged.
 It is believed Klosowski survived the War but was possibly killed in a car accident in the 1950's or 1960's.
-It is of note that Elzbieta Zawacka had an extremely distinguished career during the Second World War as a military instructor of women, she fought in the defence of Lwów, and in the Polish underground.
+I also note that Elzbieta Zawacka had an extremely distinguished career during the Second World War as a military instructor of women, she fought in the defence of Lwów, and in the Polish underground.
 As the courier "Zelma " or "Zo" as she was famous throughout Europe for her journeys and bravery and was later arrested by the Communist Security Forces in 1951.